18 Website Myths You Should Avoid

 MYTH 15 – My website should be designed as uniquely as possible.

 This myth is a tough one to explain.
 Yes, every website should be branded individually and reflect your business as unique as possible.

-Comfort and familiarity is a good thing when it comes to your website.
+Comfort and familiarity is a good things when it comes to your website.
 If you want to put your menu on the bottom left of your website, you can.
-But if users have to spend more than a second to understand where your navigation sits you will lose that familiarity, and users will get frustrated.
+But if users have to spend more than a second to understand where your navigation sits, you will lose that familiarity, and users will get frustrated.
 That could cost you a sale.